UlasTosun/Unity-ML-Agents-Demo/README.md

 ## Training

 Currently, the agent is trained by using PPO (Proximal Policy Optimization) with extrinsic rewards enabled for more than 1500 episodes.
 Neural network has 3 hidden layers with 256 hidden units.
+You can find detailed traning statistics below.

 <img src="/Images/PPO_TB.jpg">